Rescheduled game set for 3 p.m. on Tuesday at Barcroft Park

 Hawks trying to snap 12-game losing streak against in-state rival

-Though the team went 8-45 the first season, UMES under Swann earned non-conference victories against teams from the Big South Conference, the Patriot League and the Atlantic-10 Conference.
+Pedro Swann joined the University of Maryland Eastern Shore in 2013 as the new head baseball coach and though the team went 8-45 the first season, UMES under Swann earned non-conference victories against teams from the Big South Conference, the Patriot League and the Atlantic-10 Conference.
 Two players, Joshua James and Brandon Schott, earned All-MEAC honors while Tre-von Johnson earning a place on the MEAC All-Tournament Team.

 Swann brings a wealth of baseball experience to Princess Anne, playing in the professional ranks for 17 years from 1991 to 2007, including three years playing in Major League Baseball.
 Drafted by the Atlanta Braves in the 26th round in 1991, he made his major league debut for the team on September 9th, 2000.
 Swann also made major league appearances for the Toronto Blue Jays in 2002 and the Baltimore Orioles in 2003.
 His final year in the majors he hit a home run off Roger Clemens at Orioles Park at Camden Yards.
 He also played with the Detroit Tigers, Cincinnati Reds and Philadelphia Phillies organizations.